sassiwalid/sgxPingPongTest/README.md

 4. The Enclave Pong decrypts and sends the boolean result of a > b.
 ### Prerequisites
-Intel(R) Software Guard Extensions (Intel(R) SGX) is an Intel technology for application developers seeking to protect select code and data from disclosure or modification. to use the SGX sdk in Ubuntu 16.04 LTS, you should  follow this steps:
+Intel(R) Software Guard Extensions (Intel(R) SGX) is an Intel technology for application developers seeking to protect select code and data from disclosure or modification. to use the SGX sdk in Ubuntu 16.04 LTS, you should  fellow those steps:
 1. Install tools to build the SGX SDK using this command:
 ```shell
 sudo apt-get install build-essential ocaml automake autoconf libtool wget python